derrick-munkhbat/itrip/README.md

-"redis-start" - make sure to start redis server "redis-cli" - to check redis address
+"redis-server" - make sure to start redis server "redis-cli" - to check redis address
 "ping" - to check if its running, if so, will display "pong"